MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 4: Prepare for Directory Synchronization

-The Azure Active Directory Connect synchronization service is a main component of Azure AD Connect.
-It's responsible for processing all operations related to synchronizing identity data between your on-premises environment and Azure AD.
-The sync service consists of an on-premises component (Azure AD Connect sync) and a cloud service component (Azure AD Connect Cloud Sync service).
-Deployments such as Adatum that implement Microsoft Exchange Online must use the Azure AD Connect sync service.
+The Microsoft Entra Connect synchronization service is a main component of Microsoft Entra Connect.
+It's responsible for processing all operations related to synchronizing identity data between your on-premises environment and Microsoft Entra ID.
+The sync service consists of an on-premises component (Microsoft Entra Connect sync) and a cloud service component (Microsoft Entra Connect Cloud Sync service).
+Deployments such as Adatum that implement Microsoft Exchange Online must use the Microsoft Entra Connect sync service.

-Before you can run Azure AD Connect, you must first configure several settings that control the synchronization process, which you will do in this task.
-Once you have completed the preparation process, you will then run the Azure AD Connect tool in the next exercise.
+Before you can run Microsoft Entra Connect, you must first configure several settings that control the synchronization process, which you will do in this task.
+Once you have completed the preparation process, you will then run the Microsoft Entra Connect tool in the next exercise.

 1. You should still be logged into **LON-DC1**.